scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

   entities in `parents`.
 We may improve on this in the future.
 * `ClassInfoType.declarations` must be ordered as follows:
-  * For every parameter of the primary constructor, its `VAL`, then its `GETTER`, then its `SETTER` (if getters and setters exist).
+  * For every parameter of the primary constructor, its `VAL`, then its `GETTER`, then its `SETTER`.
   * Symbol of the primary constructor.
   * Symbols of declared members in order of their appearance in source code.
     (Inherited members must not be part of `declarations`.)
-  * Relative order and positions of synthetic symbols are unspecified.
-    We may improve on this in the future.
+  * Synthetic symbols in unspecified order and positions in the declarations list.
+We may provide more structure here in the future.
 * In some cases, SLS and its extensions mandate generation of synthetic members and/or companions for certain classes.
 Symbols for such synthetic definitions must be included in SemanticDB payloads alongside normal definitions.
 For details, see:
     * Case classes [\[55\]][55].
     * Implicit classes [\[56\]][56].